 Construction Environmental Management Plan

-A CEMP may be a component of the Project and Environmental Review process that is regulated by the Port of Vancouver.
-A CEMP may be requested when one wishes to develop a property located within the Vancouver Fraser Port Authorities jurisdiction.
-A Qualified Environmental Professional (QEP) is required to be retained by a permit holder to prepare a CEMP that is submitted to provincial ministers for review.
+A CEMP may be a component of the Project and Environmental Review process that is regulated by a governing body.
+If required, a Qualified Environmental Professional (QEP) is required to be retained by a permit holder/Contractor/developer to prepare a CEMP for the project, that is submitted to necessary regulatory parties review.

 To prepare a CEMP, our QEPs conduct on-site visits and perform thorough background database screenings to address all components involved in a CEMP.
 The report includes details of our findings, and outlines mitigation measures and best management practices to ensure environmental protection and guide regulatory compliance for the duration of the project.

 - Describe work procedures to be undertaken to minimize and mitigate adverse impacts to the environment;